mehal17chaudhary-sudo/Junction-Linked-List_V1/README.md

 A separate, always-on mechanism (independent of the three tiers) handles **underflow**: any delete that shrinks a segment to ≤2 nodes triggers an immediate merge/removal, never deferred.

-### 41 structural invariants, proved against the implementation

-The paper doesn't just assert correctness — it states 41 structural invariants (sort order, partition consistency, shortcut-array shape, maintenance escalation rules, etc.) and gives inductive proofs checked line-by-line against the C implementation.
-The pass:
-- Proved **32** exactly as originally stated.
-- Proved **4 more** (shortcut monotonicity, block capacity, skip-list tower size, maintenance-reset attribution) in a corrected or more precise form.
-- Found **4** (interval/threshold ordering validation) genuinely **unenforced** in an earlier build — a real bug, reported and since fixed (the validator is now called unconditionally in the constructor).
-- Left **1** with a known, presently-inert accounting gap (a payload-byte counter not decremented on delete — never exercised in these payload-free benchmarks).

 ---

 ## What's better, and what isn't